 Vango was established on the west coast of Scotland in 1966 - the name is an anagram of Govan where their factory was based although they've now moved to Glasgow.

 They created the Force Ten classic tent, which was taken around the world by traveller Alistair Scott and used by Chris Bonington for his attempt on the South West Face of Everest.

-Aimed at: Vango have always been the go-to guys for entry level and family camping with some great cheaper options, but for 2020 they’ve focused on producing a whole range of high performance super lightweight kit.
+Aimed at: Vango have always been the go-to guys for larger tents and family tents with some great cheaper options, but for 2020 they've focused on producing a whole range of high performance super lightweight kit.

 - Popular choice for wild campers and backpackers - ideal for adventures in remote spots